May 5, 2021

 Forms and documents need to be checked for internal validity, they cannot contain contradicting or estimated data and information.
 The more detailed and accurate the supporting documents are, the less likely that you will get penalized.
 To do this, switch from a paper-based tax return and document preparation to software-based administration.
 This will save you time and ensure the quality of the documents you produce.
 There are software solutions on the market purposefully developed for this reason.

 For example, MileageWise has developed and inserted an AI-based feature into their Mileage Logging Software, which checks finished documents, and offers an improved Mileage log draft that takes into account the user’s habits and pre-set parameters.
-The program will also check 70 logical conflicts in the Mileage log to ensure that the content is IRS-compliant.
+The program auto-populates your former trips and will also check and correct 70 logical conflicts in the Mileage log to ensure that the content is IRS-compliant.
 This way internal contradictions can be avoided.

 These functions are real lifesavers when Retrospectively Reconstructing your Mileage logs, as the software can complete even hopelessly deficient Mileage logs quickly, meeting Every Expectation.